springload/react-accessible-headings/README.md

 }
 ```

-but now the parent component needs to know about the `"card__heading"` class and the implementation details of `<Card>` are leaking; there's less encapsulation.
+but now the parent component needs to know about the `"card__heading"` class and the implementation details of `<Card>` are leaking; there's less encapsulation...

 ```jsx
 // usage